 Discover some important moments that shaped disability in Aotearoa New Zealand.

 For Māori prior to colonisation, disability was a part of human and whānau diversity.

 When European colonists came to Aotearoa, New Zealand they brought with them views that disabled people had defects that needed to be fixed, or were people society needed protection from.
 This gave rise to years of misunderstanding, institutionalisation and abuse of disabled people.

 Much has changed, but even today disabled people’s lives are limited by society’s assumptions and views.
-More needs to change and our new Ministry's role is to work in partnership with the disabled community to lead that change.
+More needs to change and the role of Whaikaha is to work in partnership with the disabled community to lead that change.

-In taking this work forward, we build on the mahi and wisdom of those who have worked to achieve change.
+In taking this work forward, we build on the mahi and wisdom of those who have strived to achieve change.

 1976: A new model and way of thinking

 In 1976 the London Union of the Physically Impaired Against Segregation challenged the 'medical model of disability' that viewed disability as a personal problem.
 This was part of the beginning of a new ‘social model of disability’ that recognised people might have impairments, but it was society that disabled them.
 Disabled people’s voices began to be heard in policies and governance and 'Nothing about us without us' became a mantra across much of the world.

 In New Zealand, much later, this need for a shift in models would be realised by moving disability support services from the Ministry of Health (MoH) to this new Ministry – Whaikaha - Ministry of Disabled People.
 And the “Nothing about us without us" mantra would be central to its establishment.

 1983 to 1993: Hopeful signs and the Human Rights Act